CottonGen FAQ

 • Can I view a list of all the maps with detailed information, such as genome, population size, etc?

+Yes.
 The complete list of maps available on CottonGen, including map details, is available on the Map Data Summary page.

-• Is there a tutorial or help section on how to use the map viewer?
+• Is there a tutorial or help section on how to use the Map Viewer?

 • Is there a tutorial or help section on how to use JBrowse?